 One issue with this study was researchers did not tell us how many women were involved.
 The summary of the study only mentioned “volunteers.”
 How many volunteers?
 Was it 5, 10, 100?
 Generally, the more people in the study, the better the study.

-Researchers in China tested argireline – twice daily – against a placebo in 60 women (25-60 yrs of age).
-After 4 weeks, women using argireline .
-These researchers noted a 48.9% improvement in women using argireline compared to placebo.
+Researchers in China tested Argireline – twice daily – against a placebo in 60 women (25-60 yrs of age) for 4 weeks.
+These researchers noted a 48.9% improvement in women using Argireline compared to placebo.
 They also saw a significant improvement in wrinkle depth too.

-Another part of this study involved applying argireline to the skin of old mice.
+Another part of this study involved applying Argireline to the skin of old mice.
 Here, researchers noted improvement in skin texture and an increase in skin collagen production.
-Various other lab mouse and test tube research also exists too which show argirelne can reduce wrinkle appearance.
+Various other lab mouse and test tube research also exist too which show Argireline can reduce wrinkle appearance.

 How Does Argireline Work?

 The research reveals argireline is basically a Botox cream.
 In other words, it looks like botulinum toxin but, on a molecular basis, it's a weaker version.
-Argireline acts similarly to botulinum toxin by temporarily relaxing the collagen and elastic fibers of skin and temporarily paralyzing the muscles.
+Argireline acts similarly to botulinum toxin by temporarily relaxing the collagen and elastic fibers of the skin and temporarily paralyzing the muscles.
+It works by inhibiting acetylcholine, a neurotransmitter involved in muscle contractions.

-This botox-like effect might result in a more smoother appearance to the skin.
-The company which makes argireline – Lipotec (na.lipotec.com) – used to say that “ARGIRELINE® is a safer and milder alternative to Botulinum Toxin.”
-In a small study it was noted argireline extended the time between botox treatments with no side effects.
+This Botox-like effect results in a more smoother skin appearance.
+The company which makes argireline – Lipotec/Lubrizol (Lubrizol.com) – used to say that “ARGIRELINE® is a safer and milder alternative to Botulinum Toxin.”
+In a small study, it was noted argireline extended the time between Botox treatments with no side effects.

 Argireline is also one of the main ingredients in the anti-wrinkle cream too